Reproducibility in Research: Systems, Infrastructure, Culture: We Need to Talk About Reproducibility

 \subsection{{\emph{YMMV}}}

-The tweet in Figure~\ref{fig:overlyhonestmethod} is sad but worryingly true, highlighting the perils of reproducible research\footnote{\url{http://www.phdcomics.com/comics.php?f=1689}}.
+The tweet in Figure~\ref{fig:overlyhonestmethod} is satirical but worryingly true, highlighting the perils of reproducible research.
 Often, the tool that the paper describes does not exist for download.
 Or runs only on one particular bespoke platform.
-Or might run for the author, for a while, but will `bit-rot' so quickly that even the author cannot compile it in a couple of month's time.\\
+Or might run for the author, for a while, but will `bit-rot' so quickly that even the author cannot compile it the following year.
+Computational reproducibility would appear to be more straightforward than replicating physical experiments, but the complex and rapidly changing nature of computer systems and environments that are being used across different disciplines makes being able to reproduce and extend such work a serious challenge~\cite{boettiger:2015}.\\

-{\textbf{Recommendation {\textrm{VII}}:}} Providing the source code of the tool helps, of course.
-But you must also provide details of precisely \emph{how} you built and wrote the software.
+{\textbf{Recommendation {\textrm{VI}}:}} You must provide the source code of the tool, but also with details of precisely \emph{how} you built and wrote the software.
 For example:

 \begin{itemize} \item you should provide the compiler and build toolchain; \item you should provide build tools (e.g. Makefiles/Ant/etc) and comprehensive build instructions; \item you should list or link to all non-standard packages and libraries that you use; \item you should note the specifics of the hardware and OS used. \end{itemize}